islandora-community/IslandoraCon2023/_pages/outings.md

 Whether you prefer exploring [In Nature](#In-Nature) or [Indoors](#Indoors), there's lots to explore and do!
 And if your hungry, you're in luck!
 Scarborough has lots of [Restaurants](#Restaurants) to try!

+For information on how to get around Scarborough and Toronto, check out our [Travel & Accommodations page](https://2023.islandora.ca/travelaccommodations/#Getting-Around)!

 ### <a name="In-Nature"/> In Nature

 Scarborough Bluffs